-It’s the final episode of the season!
+It’s the final episode of the first season of Palabras Bravas!
 In El Misterio de la Calle de Cervantes episode 5, we finally get out answers to what Carlota, Lola and Diego’s neighbor is up to.
 Paula and Fidi dive once again into the key vocabulary, and invite Babbel didactics team member David on to give some Latin American equivalents.
 As always, you can listen to the Spotify embed or find the episode wherever you listen to podcasts.
 Or, if you want some more guidance through the episode, you can check out our guide below.

 El Misterio De La Calle De Cervantes Episode 5